apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 toc: true
 ---

-A project I've recently started makes heavy use of Core Animation.
-The app runs on both macOS and iOS, and relies on a custom CALayer subclass.
-Apple has provided bridges between SwiftUI animations and AppKit or UIKit animations (https://developer.apple.com/documentation/swiftui/unifying-your-app-s-animations), but doesn't provide guidance on how to bridge to Core Animation.
+A project I've recently started heavily uses Core Animation.
+The app runs on macOS and iOS and relies on a custom CALayer subclass.
+Apple has provided [bridges between SwiftUI and AppKit or UIKit animations](https://developer.apple.com/documentation/swiftui/unifying-your-app-s-animations) but doesn't provide guidance on how to bridge to Core Animation.

 I've been working on solving this problem.
 Though it's not perfect, this post describes what I've come up with.

-For convenience, I'm going to write the example code in this post using UIKit only, and code is simplified to focus on the essentials.
+For convenience, the example code in this post uses UIKit only and is simplified to focus on the essentials.
 Full code (runnable on iOS and macOS) can be found in the [sample code GitHub repository](https://github.com/apexskier/swiftui-coreanimation).
 I assume familiarity with SwiftUI and Core Animation basics in this article, as Apple and others provide good documentation.

 ## Architecture

 First, we need to connect SwiftUI to the Core Animation layer.
-This is done using [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) and [`UIView`](https://developer.apple.com/documentation/uikit/uiview) (and AppKit's `NS` equivalents on macOS).
+This uses [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) and [`UIView`](https://developer.apple.com/documentation/uikit/uiview) (AppKit's `NS` equivalents on macOS).

 ```mermaid
 flowchart TD